An intro to Spondylolisthesis?

-- What is the nature and duration of the pain?
+- What is the nature of this pain

-During the physical assessment the practitioner may carry out a series of tests may be completed by your practitioner.
+During your physical assessment, a series of tests may be completed by your practitioner.
 This includes an assessment of your posture.
 Palpitations may also be performed by your practitioner in order to assess step deformity.
 This can be done with you standing and with you lying on your side.
 This is to see if there is any visible or palpable slippage of the vertebrae.

 The practitioner may also examine to see if there is any compression of the nerves in the low part of your back This may include testing your reflexes, testing the strength of your muscles in your legs and carrying out nerve stretch tests.

 If your osteopathic practitioner suspects a spondylolisthesis and depending on the severity of your symptoms further imaging such as an MRI or X-ray may be required.
 X-ray is the most common medical diagnostic tool used for spondylolisthesis as it is very good at showing any bony misalignment.The degree of slippage is measured as the percentage of distance the vertebrae has moved forward or backward, relative to the vertebral body below it.
 The degree of slippage is classified using the following grading system: